Joe Penna: Television

 In 2009, Penna directed a commercial starring Rhett and Link titled T-Shirt War.
 It garnered international attention.
 Shortly after, Penna was selected as one of the top 10 new directors at the 20th Cannes Lions Saatchi & Saatchi New Directors' Showcase.

 Following the success of the original, Penna and the original cast were hired to produce a national television and cinema spot for Coca-Cola and McDonald's.
 A year later, Penna directed and starred in yet another commercial for the two companies.

 In June 2010, Penna was highlighted by CNN Money on their Best Jobs series.

 His stop-motion short film Guitar: Impossible was selected to be displayed at the Guggenheim museum.

 In 2012, Penna co-wrote and directed an original interactive thriller series titled Meridian starring Orlando Jones and Rick Overton in conjunction with Fourth Wall Studios.

 In August 2014, Penna was announced as the host of Xploration Earth 2050, a technology-oriented television series.
 Xploration Station went on to receive eight Daytime Emmy Award nominations.

-Generative AI
+Technology

 In May 2023, Penna was part of a team that authored a paper on text-to-image generation which introduced PickScore, a scoring function showing superior performance in predicting human preferences.
 The team recommended using PickScore for evaluating future text-to-image generation models and using Pick-a-Pic prompts as a more relevant metric than the commonly used MS-COCO and Fréchet inception distance, the latter showing a negative correlation correlated to human preferences.
 This paper was followed by the release of another paper detailing improvements to latent diffusion models for high-resolution image synthesis.

-Upon the peer review and acceptance of these papers as a scientific publication, Penna will have an Erdős–Bacon number of 7.
+In 2024, Penna joined the founding team of Reve AI, a Palo Alto-based startup that emerged from stealth in March 2025 with the launch of its text-to-image generation model Reve Image 1.0.
+Initially known by the code name "Halfmoon" on social media, the model debuted at the top of third-party benchmarks.

+In March 2026, Penna's role as Chief Creative Technologist at InterPositive was made public when Netflix acquired the company, which had been founded in stealth by Ben Affleck.
+The acquisition, reported by Bloomberg to be worth as much as $600 million, brought the team into Netflix and made Penna and Affleck senior advisers to the company.